Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 instance assigned to the agent is set to the continuous vector observation space with a state size of 8, the `CollectObservations()` must call `AddVectorObs` 8 times.
-* Agent.AgentAct() — Called every simulation step.
+* Agent.AgentAction() — Called every simulation step.
 Receives the action chosen by the brain.
 The Ball3DAgent example handles both the continuous and the discrete action space types.
 There isn't actually much difference between the two state types in this environment — both vector action spaces result in a small change in platform rotation at each step.
-The `AgentAct()` function assigns a reward to the agent; in this example, an agent receives a small positive reward for each step it keeps the ball on the platform and a larger, negative reward for dropping the ball.
+The `AgentAction()` function assigns a reward to the agent; in this example, an agent receives a small positive reward for each step it keeps the ball on the platform and a larger, negative reward for dropping the ball.
 An agent is also marked as done when it